evysivan/Todos/README.md

 ## Gaps

-1. Deleting list from DB doesn't selete all it's tasks.
+1. Deleting list from DB doesn't delete all it's todos.
 2. Loading state is not applicable on authentication pages.
+3. Lists are not connected to specific users, all users can see all lists.

 ## Refactor